MobilePayDev/MobilePayDev.github.io/docs/reporting/transition-to-one-platform.md

 We will need to replace the current MobilePay Reporting with the [Report API](https://developer.vippsmobilepay.com/docs/APIs/report-api/).
 This transition will require a new integration.

-We will consistently provide updates and information to all our existing integrators and merchants regarding the new integration.
+We will consistently provide updates and information to you all regarding the new integration.
 For information, refer to [Report API]( https://developer.vippsmobilepay.com/docs/APIs/report-api/).

 For technical changes related to the Report API integration, please visit the [Report API migration guide](https://developer.vippsmobilepay.com/docs/vipps-developers/mp-migration-guide/#point-of-sale-vs-epayment).
 We will promptly update these pages with additional information as soon as we have more details.